taqiyyaghazi/notes-app-back-end-hapijs/README.md

 # Notes App Back End

-This project is the creation of a back end system for managing records such as creating, edit, view, and delete (CRUD).
+This project is the creation of a back end system for managing notes such as creating, edit, view, and delete (CRUD).